CinquinAndy/notes-to-strapi-export-article-ai/README.md

 [![Sponsor](https://img.shields.io/badge/sponsor-CinquinAndy-purple)](https://github.com/sponsors/CinquinAndy)

 Strapi Exporter is a game-changing Obsidian plugin that streamlines your content creation process by seamlessly exporting your notes to Strapi CMS.
 With its AI-powered image handling and SEO optimization features, you can take your content to the next level with just a few clicks.
+!
+This plugin was totally refactored, since the 3.0.0 version !
+Restart your configuration !

 ## ✨ Key Features